 With collaboration apps like Google Documents, Sheets, or Slides, collaborators can leave comments and tag co-workers when specific feedback is required.
 Managers can also give different levels of access to certain employees to protect sensitive company data.
 The option to edit documents offline is a definitive advantage, while the intuitive design makes working with the apps easy.
 If you are looking to improve the remote business workflow, the starting point is Google Workspace.

-Office 365 is one of Microsoft’s best remote collaboration-tool suites, making their well-known Word, Excel, and Powerpoint available online.
+Office 365 Microsoft’s remote collaboration suite that makes their well-known Word, Excel, and Powerpoint available online.
 If you’re looking for a collaboration tool for remote teams that work with spreadsheets and need a wide range of functionalities, then Office 365 is the place.
 Full-time or part-time remote employees can create, share, and edit documents together at the same time, all from one location online.

 Time management tools

 Tool 4: Google Calendar

 Google Calendar makes scheduling meetings quick and easy.
 Even though meetings are not always the most productive part of your day, they are essential to collaboration, especially when working remotely.